Cloud-Architekt/cloud-architekt.github.io/_posts/2021-08-11-aadops-conditional-access.md

 Version number could be also part of the naming pattern if you like to manage multiple versions of a single policy within one tenant (especially in case of intra-tenant staging).

-## Code: Create "policy-as-code" template in repo
+## Code: Create policy-as-code template in repo

 ![../2021-08-11-aadops-conditional-access/aadops4.png](../2021-08-11-aadops-conditional-access/aadops4.png)

-### Azure DevOps Repo as "Source of Truth"
+### Azure DevOps Repo as Source of Truth

 Storing policies of the "Zero Trust (ZT) Engine" in Azure Repos means also to protect and secure "Control plane" assets in Azure DevOps.
 Therefore, security of your Azure DevOps Organization is becoming also essential for the ZT + identity security in case of automation.
 Follow the best practices to secure repos, projects and pipelines.
 Consider potential privilege escalation paths and verify the posture management of the DevOps platform.
 More information are included in the [Azure AD Attack and Defense playbook about Service Principals and Azure DevOps.](https://github.com/Cloud-Architekt/AzureAD-Attack-Defense/blob/main/ServicePrincipals-ADO.md#securing-azure-devops-environment)